pdpdds/CGSF/README.md

 * Open ThirdParty.sln and Compile
 * Compile ACE Project
 * Compile GoogleProtocolBuffer(protobuf-2.4.1) and copy (libprotobuf.lib, libprotobuf-lite.lib, libprotoc.lib) to lib/debug(or release)
-  (this project's compile is not perfect. we need protobuf's 2012 version)
+  (this project's compile is not perfect)

 In CGSF Folder
 * Open OnlineSystem.sln and Build it